A manhunt intensified for the suspect wanted in last week’s armed robberies in Greenwich.

-Officers were spotted with riffles drawn in the area of sound Beach Ave and I95 by Exit 5.
-There were marked and unmarked police units were on scene.
+Officers were spotted with rifles drawn in the area of sound Beach Ave and I95 by Exit 5.
+There were marked and unmarked police units on scene.

 The search continued until about 10:00 pm, at which point Greenwich Police determined the subject was no longer in their jurisdiction.
 According to Greenwich Police Twitter feed, no one was injured and the suspect remained at large but not in Greenwich.

 At about 10:00pm on Friday night, Greenwich Police next reported via Twitter that the suspect was believed to have stolen a car in Port Chester, NY.

 He was spotted in Pennsylvania and Pennsylvania police pursued him.
 “Last I heard the suspect either crashed or bailed out of the car and Pennsylvania State Police are in foot pursuit.
 FYI no Greenwich Police officers have left Connecticut,” Police wrote on Twitter at about 10:00pm.

 On Saturday morning, Police Tweeted, “The suspect eluded the Pennsylvania State Police.
 The ceased operations at 2:00 am in the area of Harrisburg, Pennsylvania.
 They recovered the stolen Range Rover.”